golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 * **Execution**: Are you crafting with purpose, precision, and attention?
 * **Inventiveness**: Are you discovering/exploring methods outside the obvious and predictable?

 Evaluations may be given along different scales, according to the project.
 For example, your work may be evaluated as 🔥(fire), 🤷 (mid), or 💩 (poo).
 Other times, evaluation feedback may take the form of scores of S,A,B,C,D, or F, as described below.
-Note that it is possible for you to receive full *credit* for an assignment (i.e. you completed the checklist), while still receiving an Evaluation of B or C.
+Note that it is possible for you to receive full *credit* for an assignment (i.e. you ticked off the items on the checklist), while still receiving an Evaluation of B or C.

 * **S** (Surpassing/秀): You made something exceptional
 * **A** (Excellent): You made something very good
 * **B** (Good): You made something satisfactory, that fulfills all requirements
 * **C** (Needs Improvement): You tried to make something
-* **D** (Unacceptable): You did not really try; the work does not fulfill any requirements completely
+* **D** (Unacceptable): The work does not fulfill any requirements completely
-* **F** (No Credit): You did not even try, and made no arrangements to address this.
+* **F** (No Credit): You did not even try, and made no arrangements to address this

-In addition to your projects, I will also provide a mid-semester evaluation of your classroom participation.
+In addition to your projects, I will also provide a mid-semester Evaluation of your classroom participation.
 There are a few essential things you can do to ensure that you receive a totally respectable Evaluation in this course:

 * **Be good**.
 Have a positive attitude.
 * **Be respectful** of our social space.
 Make space for others.
 * **Be present**.
 Show up to all of the course sessions, alert and on time.
+* **Be diligent**.
+Submit your deliverables, on time, with clear and thorough documentation.
 * **Be responsible**.
 Communicate with me about any issues you're having, and clean up after yourself.
 * **Ask for help**.
 If you don’t know how/where/what, ask for help.
 * **Be curious**.
 If you don’t understand something, start with curiosity rather than judgment.

 ### Expectations of Professionalism
 There are a few simple things you can do to ensure that you retain my highest respect for your professionalism.
-At a minimum, I ask you to:

-* **Be good**.
-Have a positive attitude.
-* **Be present**.
-Show up to all of the course sessions, on time.
-* **Be responsible**.
-Communicate with me beforehand if you must miss a session.
-* **Be diligent**.
-Submit your deliverables, on time, with clear and thorough documentation.

-Beyond this, I would love it if you could:
+I would love it if you could:

 * **Be helpful**.
 Help your classmates when they’re stuck.
 Contribute to discussions.
 * **Be fearless**.
 Work outside your comfort zone.
 Give yourself permission to weird.